Video-Captioning/Big-Picture/README.md

 ### Step 2: Extract still images from the video

 Since our video is nearly two hours long, let's grab an excerpt of just a few minutes, and sample a few frames per second from that excerpt.
-See the [Video Excerpting repository](https://github.com/KarlEdwards/Practical-VLC.git)
+See the Video Excerpting repository, [Practical-VLC](https://github.com/KarlEdwards/Practical-VLC.git)

 #### Parameters